 - 4) Facilitator and Support The DOI Office of Collaborative Action and Dispute Resolution (CADR) will provide impartial collaboration, consensus building facilitation support to the Committee.
-The Office of Regulatory Affairs and Collaborative Action (RACA) will assist in supporting the Committee. - 5) Legal Advisor A representative of the DOI Office of the Solicitor has been appointed to the Committee to provide legal advice to the Committee during deliberations. - 6) Technical Experts The U.S. Department of Education is providing technical expertise in the areas of standards, assessments and accountability systems.
+The Office of Regulatory Affairs and Collaborative Action (RACA) will assist in supporting the Committee. - 5) Legal Advisor A representative of the DOI Office of the Solicitor has been appointed to the Committee to provide legal advice to the Committee during deliberations. - 6) Technical Experts The U.S. Department of Education will provide technical expertise in the areas of standards, assessments and accountability systems.
+In addition the Committee or Subcommittee may call upon other technical expertise or assistance upon consensus of the Committee or Subcommittee.
+The BIE will provide resources for Technical Expertise as described in the Committee Charter.